Moshe-Bar/AuditCustomRuleLogsSaver/README.md

 ```

 Adding the second rule to Auditd.
-this rule will make audit to watch after a specific file called file_changes.txt whether the file content is changed or its attributes changes.
+this rule will make audit to watch after a specific file called file_changes.txt whether the file content is changed or its attributes changes:

 ![Adding rule 2 to Auditd](https://github.com/Moshe-Bar/AuditCustomRuleLogsSaver/blob/develop/screenshots/adding%20rule%202.png)